SuperagenticAI/turboagents/README.md

 ## How To Use It

-Most users should think about `turboagents` in three ways.
+Most users approach TurboAgents in one of three ways.

 ### 1. Add It Under An Existing Agent Runtime